 Design Systems allow for scale and efficiency, without compromising consistency.

 They function as a point of reference for designers and developers.
-Design Systems are made up of reusable components, branding information, and other relevant content, all contained in one central place.
+The best design Systems are made up of reusable components, branding information, design guidelines, and other relevant content, all contained in one central place.
 This significantly streamlines the workload for your teams.

-Brad Frost, who coined the term ‘Design System’ articulates the concept as being comprised of five components:
+Brad Frost, who coined the term ‘Design System’ articulates the concept of system architecture design as being comprised of five components:

 Put simply, a Design System is a single point of control that organizes, documents, and manages the identity of your brand in order to deliver a great customer experience.